-On occasion, SafeFish can provide sponsorship funding for researchers and/or technical representatives to attend meetings, workshops or training events that are of particular interest to the work that SafeFish undertakes or represents.
-Below are some recent examples:
+On occasion, SafeFish provides sponsorship funding for researchers and/or technical representatives to attend meetings, workshops or training events that are of particular interest to the work that SafeFish undertakes or represents.
+Below are some examples:

 ECSafe Seafood Conference, Brussels Belgium

 In January 2017, SARDI researcher Dr. Stephen Pahl was sponsored by SafeFish to travel to Brussels, Belgium to attend the EC Safe Seafood final conference.
 The purpose of the trip was to exchange knowledge on emerging seafood hazards and develop opportunities for collaboration with European food safety experts.
 The conference included 18 partners from 10 countries and assessed food safety issues related to non-regulated contaminates (such as flame retardants, Poly-Fluoroalkyl substances (PFOS), microplastics, heavy metals, and polychlorinated biphenyls (PCBs) present in seafood as a result of environmental contamination and evaluated their impact on public health.
 Several of these issues are potentially or currently of concern in Australia.
 A report is available from the SafeFish secretariat.

 2017 Trade Mission to China for discussions on Sulphites in Australian Abalone

 SafeFish participated in a trade mission to China with the Seafood Trade Advisory Group and the Australasian Abalone Association in May 2017.
 The mission met with key researchers and businesses who provided information that will assist in the submission of a request to the Chinese National Health and Family Planning Commission to change the Chinese food standards code to allow sulphites in canned abalone.
 A change to the Chinese food standards code will allow Australian canned abalone to be exported to China.

 16th Malaysian International Food & Beverage Trade Fair (MIFB) and International Seafood Safety & Trade Conference